jchips/jotter/README.md

 # Jotter

-Jotter is a note-taking app with markdown capabilities.
+Jotter is a web app for note-taking with markdown capabilities.

 Users can log in to accounts and write notes with markdown.

 ## Creator & developer: Jelani R

-## Version: 0.0.1
+## Version: 0.0.2

 ## Architecture